Editing a deployment

 2. Click Deployments from the left navigation pane.

-3. Select a flow deployment to expand the Deployment Details pane and get deployment, KPI, system metrics, alerts, and event history information.
+3. Select a deployment to expand the Deployment & Flows pane where you can view deployment details, KPIs, system metrics, alerts, and event history information.
+This is the view where you can also access flows on that specific deployment.

-4. In Deployment Details, click Actions > Manage Deployment.
+4. In Deployment & Flows, click Actions > Manage Deployment.

 You are redirected to the Deployment Manager page.